SarvarKh/ofn-wiki/Feature-Testing-Handbook.md

 When developers finish developing a feature (or a fix to a bug) they'll put their new code into a staging server.
 This is a website that looks just like the OFN, but it's full of fake data that you can play around with, without any repercussions.
 The staging server is where you do testing.
 To assist in your testing, it's good to have some enterprises setup on staging, so you can test the software while doing usual tasks that enterprises commonly do on the site.

-When a developer asks you to test something, they'll give you a description of what they've done, usually on a github issue.
-Make sure they give you a detailed description of the following:
+When a developer asks you to test something, they'll give you a link to the Pull Request (PR).
+This PR should contain a description of 'what to test'.
+In this section developers should have detailed:

-* What is the new feature or bug fix?
+- A description of the desired new behaviour
-* How does the developer expect that it will behave?
+- A description of what the 'acceptability criteria' are
-* Could any elements of the site have been inadvertently impacted by their work, that they know of?
+- A description of any areas of the site that may have been inadvertently impacted by their work, and should therefore also be tested.

-Once you have this information, you can start playing with the software to check that it's behaving as expected and to check that all unrelated features are behaving as normal.
+Once you have this information, you can start experimenting with the software to check that it's behaving as intended and to check that all unrelated features are behaving as normal.
 If you spot anything that's not working as you would expect, or is broken, record these testing notes on the relevant github issue.
-The developer will look at your feedback and resolve any important problems, and give it back to you for more testing.
+The developer will look at your feedback and resolve any important problems, and possibly give it back to you for more testing.

 When a piece of code is deemed to be working correctly, it can be 'pushed to production'.
-This means it will become part of the main software and will be implemented on all instances.
+This means it will become part of the live, publicly used software and will be implemented on all instances.

 Before you start testing, it's good to become familiar with the OFN software.
 This makes it much easier to spot things which are not quite right.
 A good way to get familiarised is to setup a producer shop and a hub shop, using the instructions in the user guide, and also try using the advanced features.

 ## Testing approach

 Testing involved using a new/updated feature as if you are an enterprise, and making sure it's working correctly.
-So essentially just think of different ways that users might use a feature and check that it's doing what you would expect.
+So essentially just think of different ways that users might interact with a feature and check that it's performing the way the developer intended.

 ### Think about different user types